 Warming up For Preventing Cricket injuries

 Warming up is often overlooked but should be part of your injury prevention routine.
-A good warm will:
+Warm-up not only helps prevent Cricket injuries but also improves performance.
+A good warm increases:

-- Stretching to increase the range of motion at joints.
-Emphasis should be placed on stretching the lower back, shoulders, hamstrings and calf muscles – but do not neglect the rest.
+Stretching increases the range of motion at joints.
+In particular, it is important to stretch the lower back, shoulders, hamstrings and calf muscles – but do not neglect the rest.

-This is also often overlooked in favor of the bar, but can help prevent Cricket injuries and boost performance.
+This is also often overlooked in favour of the bar but can help prevent Cricket injuries and boost performance.
 The aim of the cooldown is to:

 - Gradually lower heart rate.